radiofrance/dib/test/end2end/dib_images_list.md

-# List of Docker images managed by DIB
+# List of Docker images managed by dib

 <!---
-This file is managed by DIB
+This file is managed by dib
 DO NOT EDIT IT, ANY MANUAL CHANGES WILL BE LOST.

 Run following command to update :